elatigh/Infinit-scrolling/README.md

 # Infinit-scrolling
-Infinit scrolling using react  using react and Nodejs
+Infinit scrolling  using React and Nodejs